AthleticRUNMEET: Setup and Settings

 5. Timing Method: Select whether the times you'll enter for results will be generated by a Fully Automatic Timing system, or by hand-timing.
 If you select hand timing, a conversion factor will be applied to the results when they are posted to AthleticNET.
 See Hand Time Conversion Standards for more information.

-6. Auto Import Result (.lif) Files: When you're using RunMeet with a FAT system, this setting will automatically import results from your FAT system whenever a results file is created or updated.
-See Using RunMeet with Fully Automatic Timing for more information.
+6. Auto Import Result (.lif) Files: When you're using AthleticRUNMEET with a FAT system, this setting will automatically import results from your FAT system whenever a results file is created or updated.
+See Using AthleticRUNMEET with Fully Automatic Timing for more information.

 7. Lane Preferences: Opening this panel will allow you to configure preferential lanes for your track.
-See Lane Preferences for further information.
+See Lane & Alley Preferences for further information.

 When you're done, click the Next button () at the top of the screen.